Poland grants visa to Belarus Olympian who fears for safety

 Pratasevich, who ran a channel on a messaging app used to organize demonstrations against Lukashenko’s rule, left his homeland in 2019.
 He has been charged with fomenting mass unrest and is under house arrest while he awaits trial.

-Associated Press journalists Daria Litvinova and Daniel Kozin in Moscow, Yuras Karmanau in Kyiv, Ukraine, and James Ellingworth in Tokyo contributed to this report.
+Associated Press journalists Daria Litvinova and Daniel Kozin in Moscow, Monika Scislowska in Warsaw, Yuras Karmanau in Kyiv, Ukraine, and James Ellingworth in Tokyo contributed to this report.